ali94wadi/UDACITY-SelfDrivingCarEngr/README.md

 ### Comments on Training
 While the training losses are heading the right direction, it is evident the improvement to the pipeline resulted in better performance as shown in the steepest trend describing training after augmentation.
 It seems that we can still make improvements to th pipeline, but that requires more time finetuning the augmentations.
 Another approach could be to change the network to something other than the suggested resnet50, but this would require much more time as well.
 I think the realized improvement at least shows promise in terms of possible future performance.
+Moreover, this is an SSD that is aimed at quick computation to generate results on behalf of some loss in performance.
 -----------------------------------------------------------------------------------------------------------------